habtomaraya5/alx-system_engineering-devops/README.md

-script that prints the absolute path name of the current working directory
-# alx-system_engineering-devops
+A README.md file, at the root of the folder of this project, describing what each script is doing